 Samella Carryl is a 3L at Georgetown Law and a proud HBCU graduate and Valedictorian of the Oakwood University class of 2020.
 Samella has worked in New York State local government, as a law clerk to a Maryland public defender, and as a volunteer and ambassador who has participated in over twenty international mission trips with the Overseas Medical Assistance Team.
 Samella is pursuing opportunities focused in human rights, criminal justice, and international law that will allow her to be an effective attorney and advocate to those in need of legal services.

 Sandra Fernández is a student at Georgetown Law from Miami, FL who is passionate about the movement of people free from trafficking and exploitation.
 Her most profound experience with human rights was when she worked in Port-au-Prince, Haiti after the 2010 earthquake.
 She is looking forward to merging her previous work in sustainable international development with the law by learning from experts in human rights in her work at HRI.

 Andrew I. Schoenholtz, a scholar, teacher and practitioner of human rights law, is the Faculty Director of the Human Rights Institute.
 Additionally, he directs the Certificate in Refugees and Humanitarian Emergencies and the Center for Applied Legal Studies (the asylum clinic) at the Law Center.
-Professor Schoenholtz also serves as the Deputy Director of Georgetown University’s Institute for the Study of International Migration.
+Professor Schoenholtz also serves as Faculty for Georgetown University’s Institute for the Study of International Migration.